kyma-project/telemetry-manager/docs/user/integration/dynatrace/README.md

 #### Enable Collecting Istio Traces

 By default, the tracing feature of the Istio service mesh is disabled to save resources for the case that no TracePipeline is defined.
-To enable emitting traces with the kyma-traces Istio extension provider, create a Telemetry custom resource in the `istio-system` Namespace:
+To enable emitting traces with the kyma-traces Istio extension provider, create a Telemetry custom resource in the `istio-system` namespace:

 ```bash
 cat <<EOF | kubectl apply -f -